terra-campaigns/arrival/campaign/part02/chap013.md

 ```

 ### Motivations

 - **Dolman**: Find Galiera, learn about her stone, free Fuko from Ghuse
 - **Miraak**: Prove himself and win back the respect of the Nurderad, find the shadow dragon
 - **Guilf**: Find out more about The Void, and why it is so dark
 - **Amyria**: Ammuinoth lore, protect little Guilf, find the Angel Hound and free her.
 - **Kethra**: Find the purple dragon / shadow dragon

+**Library topics**
+- Legends on purple dragons (Kethra)
+- How to kill dragons (Miraak)
+- How to turn an undead alive again (Miraak) - Some high priest or a large and powerful religion, after the undead soul is free from its maker
+- Mr Void's religion (Guilf) - Mercian cult to the 'tho: foreshadowing on Imortra and Gellert.
+- Kimbarak (Guilf)
+- ...
+(Amyria)
+- ...
+(Amyria)
+- ...
+(Dolman)

+One shots:

+Ideas:
+- Use mithos aberrations
+-

 ## Intro